goldybawa48/jenkins/01_installation.md

 ## Installation

 - we can run the jenkins with docker or with manual installation.
+But i recomend to install jenkins with bash to learning better.

 ### 1. By Using Bash